 At our professional SEO company, we use a dashboard like this to compare your performance against your competitors:

-Content performance measures how engaging your content is and how well it ranks in search engines.
-This metric is one of the SEO success indicators because it helps you understand whether your content aligns with your audience’s search intent and ultimately drives the results for your business.
+Content performance in digital marketing measures how engaging your copy is and how well it ranks in search engines.
+This metric is one of the SEO success indicators because it helps you understand whether your content aligns with your audience’s search intent and user behavior, and ultimately drives the results for your business.

-If your content constantly attracts organic search traffic, this is a good sign that the copy on your site speaks directly to your audience’s needs and offers them valuable information.
+If your digital marketing materials constantly attract organic search traffic, this is a good sign that the copy on your site speaks directly to your audience’s needs and offers them valuable information.

-On the other hand, if you notice less website traffic on certain pages, you might want to rewrite or update their content.
+On the other hand, if you notice less website traffic on certain pages, you might want to rewrite or update them using expert SEO content writing services.

 Some of the points to track include:

-- What content ranks well and drives the most traffic
+- Which pages rank best and drive the most traffic

-- Performance of blog posts, landing pages, and other content types
+- Performance of blog posts, landing pages, and other page types

-- Improvements in rankings and traffic to your site after content update
+- Improvements in rankings and traffic after a site update.

 To measure SEO performance of your content, you can use tools like GA4 and GSC.